CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

     try {
         $stmt = $conn->query("INSERT INTO students (firstname, lastname, birthdate, gender) VALUES ('John', 'Smith', '1999-02-10', 'Male')");
         if (!$stmt) {
-            throw new Exception("Unable to insert values in the table.");
+            throw new Exception("Unable to insert values into the table.");
         }
         echo "Successfully inserted the values into the table.";
     } catch (Exception $e) {